MicrosoftDocs/learn/learn-pr/azure/intro-to-azure-database-for-mysql/includes/4-when-to-use-azure-database-for-mysql.md

 ### Analyze high availability

-If high availability is critical to your app, then keep in mind that enabling high availability with MySQL for Azure VMs makes you wholly responsible for configuring the required Azure components<!-- Could we change this to "... that you are wholly responsible for configuring the required Azure components to enable high availability."
-Also, Acrolinx would like us to break this sentence into two due to its length. -->.
+If high availability is critical to your app, then keep in mind that enabling high availability with MySQL for Azure VMs makes you wholly responsible for configuring the required Azure components.
 This involves more administrative effort and cost.
 With Azure Database for MySQL, high availability is available automatically.

 ## Summary